kbmanipoojith/mobilemitra/README.md

 # MobileMitra - Mobile Repair Parts & Tools E-commerce Platform

-> **Backend Development Credits**: The entire backend infrastructure of this project was developed by [@NavyaGujjeti](https://github.com/NavyaGujjeti).
+> **Backend Development Credits:** The entire backend infrastructure of this project was developed by **@NavyaGujjeti** (https://github.com/NavyaGujjeti).
 Her contribution includes the complete Django backend implementation, RESTful API development, database design, and all backend-related functionalities.
 We extend our sincere gratitude for her exceptional work and dedication to this project.

 ## 🚀 Project Overview